Can’t make it to the Maldives this year? No problem. Then bring the Maldivian spa home to you with an island-themed DIY spa day.

 Another option?
 Add your own homemade essential oil blend to an oil diffuser.
 For instance, try Dr. Axe’s Essential Oil Diffuser with P & J’s tropical-scented essential oils, a variety pack of mango, coconut, ocean breeze, and other island scents.

-Spa slippers: Finally, grab some fuzzy spa slippers to keep your feet cozy while your skin soaks up those healing sea minerals.
+Spa slippers: Next, grab some fuzzy spa slippers to keep your feet cozy while your skin soaks up those healing sea minerals.

 So just because you can’t visit the Maldives doesn’t mean you can’t feel like you went.
 You can recreate the Maldivian spa experience at home with a few easy steps.
-Just grab a spa candle, some spa tunes, and some fuzzy slippers, and pamper your skin and hair with these DIY spa treatments.
+Grab a spa candle, some spa tunes, some fuzzy slippers, and then pamper your skin and hair with these DIY spa treatments.

 Afterward, you’ll look and feel brand new, and who knows?
 Your friends just might think you visited that Maldivian spa.
 Now, enjoy your at-home spa day—and your new hair and skin—and check back for more beauty reviews and skincare tips.

 This article first appeared on Beauty and Travel Reviews./ Featured photo credit: swisshippo / Getty Images via Canva

 - 3 Nordic Beauty Oils That Will Change Your Skin

 - DIY Sicilian Spa Day: Beauty Products + Recipes

 - Cantaloupe Face Mask + Smoothie: (More) DIY Spa Day Beauty Treats